Self-Sabotage

 Definition

-Self-sabotage is an everyday term for thoughts and behaviors that interfere with a person’s own consciously stated goals.
-It has no single canonical research origin; it is a folk-psychological label that gathers together several distinct phenomena studied separately in the academic literature — most directly self-handicapping (Berglas & Jones, 1978), and more broadly goal conflict, procrastination, and the family of self-defeating behaviors catalogued by Baumeister and Scher (1988).
+Self-sabotage is an everyday term for thoughts and behaviors interpreted as interfering with a person's own stated goals.
+It has no single canonical research origin; it gathers together distinct phenomena studied separately in the literature — most directly self-handicapping (Berglas & Jones, 1978), and more broadly goal conflict, procrastination, and self-defeating behavior.

 Why it matters

 There is also a cost to mislabeling.
-Calling a pattern self-sabotage when it is in fact depression, untreated ADHD, or an accurate sense that a goal is wrong can send a person chasing motivational fixes for a problem that needs a different remedy entirely.
-The value of the concept lies in pointing past the behavior to its function; its danger lies in becoming a catch-all that ends inquiry rather than beginning it.
+Calling a pattern self-sabotage when it reflects depression, untreated ADHD, scarce resources, or an accurate sense that a goal is wrong can send a person toward the wrong remedy.
+The value of the phrase lies in beginning a more precise inquiry; its danger lies in becoming a catch-all that ends one.

 Where the concept came from